1. Home

 Take action on climate change

-As climate change damages our homes and land, the impact on our neighbours in the Pacific is extreme.
-Our voices, together, can get governments and polluters to take action to achieve climate justice and protect our common home.
+The impact of climate change on our neighbours in the Pacific is extreme.
+Our voices, together, can persuade governments and polluters to take action to achieve climate justice and protect our common home.
+The displacement of people due to climate change is a growing humanitarian disaster.

 We are calling on the Australian Government to: